 Their muscle fibres are uninucleate, branched.
 The branches of adjacent fibres join to form a network.
 Each muscle fibre contains a centrally located nucleus.
 Sarcoplasm(Cytoplasm of muscle cell is called Sarcoplasm) bears contractile, longitudinal myofibrils which give the cardiac muscles a striated appearance in the form of dark cross bands calledintercalated disc.

-Place of occurrence :- Wall of heart(Myocardium).
+Wall of heart(Myocardium).

 (i) Striations Present Absent Present